Encarnación de Díaz: The town

 Because of the area's prosperity from colonial times to the Porfirio Díaz period, the town has about 180 constructions with historical value.
-The main landmarks are the Encarnación parish, the Señor de Misericordia Cemetery, the Municipal Palace, the Jesús, María y José Sanctuary, Nuestra Señora de Guadalupe church and the Dr. Pedro de Alba and the Astrónomo Angel Anguiano Limón Library.
+The main landmarks are the Encarnación parish, the Señor de Misericordia Cemetery, the Municipal Palace, the Jesús, María y José Sanctuary, Nuestra Señora de Guadalupe church and the Dr. Pedro de Alba, and the Astrónomo Angel Anguiano Limón Library.

-One local custom which is still observed is the closing of businesses on Thursday afternoons.
-This is done because many businesses are open half day on Sunday.
-The most important celebration for the year is Candlemas in honor of the image of Our Lady of Incarnation.
-This extends from 25 January to 9 February with the peak on 2 February.
-The image is honored with masses, processions, bullfights, cockfights, horse races, parades, cultural events and general fair rides and games.
-In the homes and restaurants of the area, typical dishes include corn ball soup, tamales, puchero, mole ranchero, pozole, birria, menudo and meat with a chile Colorado sauce.
-Traditional drinks include pulque, tepache, tejuino, atole and a drink made with cactus fruit.
+One local custom that is still observed is the closing of businesses on Thursday afternoons.
+This is done because many businesses are open half a day on Sunday.
+The most important celebration of the year is Candlemas in honor of the image of Our Lady of Incarnation.
+This extends from 25 January to 9 February, with the peak on 2 February.
+The image is honored with masses, processions, bullfights, cockfights, horse races, parades, cultural events, and general fair rides and games.
+In the homes and restaurants of the area, typical dishes include corn ball soup, tamales, puchero, mole ranchero, pozole, birria, menudo, and meat with a chile Colorado sauce.
+Traditional drinks include pulque, tepache, tejuino, atole, and a drink made with cactus fruit.
 It is said that both John Paul II and the King of Spain have tried the town's sweet bread.